VicassoS/VicassoS/README.md

 <!-- Contact Me -->
 ### Contact Me

-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/YourLinkedInUsername) or [YourEmailAddress](mailto:youremail@example.com).
+Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/viggo-ossian-schütt-2a888b2b3) or [vschutt@kth.se](mailto:vschutt@kth.se).
 I'm always open to new opportunities and collaborations!